adonisjs/v5-docs/content/releases/out-of-preview.md

 ---

 ### Async views rendering
-The `view.render` method now retuns a promise that resolves to a string value.
-Earlier this method was synchronous.
+The `view.render` method now returns a promise that resolves to a string value.
+Earlier, this method was synchronous.

 The change was required because of the following reasons:

-- Rendering templates synchronously blocks the event loop of Node.js and also limits the views from using the `await` keyword.
+- Rendering templates synchronously block the event loop of Node.js and also limit the views from using the `await` keyword.
 - The [authorization checks](../guides/digging-deeper/authorization.md#usage-inside-the-edge-templates) are async and in order to use the `@can` and `@cannot` tags, we need async rendering of templates.

 You have a couple of options to make this change.